The art of mctavishing:

 - You see a demonstration of McTavishing on a modern quilt.

-When you purchase the course you gain access to “slow train series: mctavishing,” which is bonus video content.
-This unnarrated video is an extended close-up look as Karen applies McTavishing to traditional, appliqué, and modern quilt blocks.
-You can see the rhythm of the work and study Karen’s approach.
+slow train series: mctavishing is an extended close-up look as Karen applies McTavishing to traditional, appliqué, and modern quilt blocks.
+You can see the rhythm of the work and study Karen's approach.

 - Drawing practice